How to engage participants and get your message across in videoconferences.

 The background should not draw attention away from you.
 For example, dark cloth is excellent.

 You should light up your face so that facial expressions are visible.
 Ideally light should come from three sources: From the centre, from the side and a little from above.

 Whatever you do, never set yourself up with a window in the background.
 If you do, light will come from behind you and you will look like a police informant or member of the mafia in a TV interview.
 The ‘dark shadow’ is not a good look.

-Wear solid colors.
-No dramatic patterns, nothing that draws attention to itself, no brightly colored ties.
+Wear solid colours.
+No dramatic patterns, nothing that draws attention to itself, no brightly coloured ties.
 People will focus on this and pay less attention to you.
 Stripes can create a vibrating effect (a moiré pattern) that may be uncomfortable to look at.

 5 tips for better video conferences

 3. Look into the camera

 When you videoconference it is easy to look at the other participants on your screen.
 This will make you look unengaged, because people engage each other by looking into each other’s eyes.
 Find the camera and look into that.